 In June 2006, Cole Island was officially recognized as a national historic site and designated part of a National Historic District by the Historic Sites and Monuments Board of Canada.
 The district is considered to be the most complete site of Royal Naval activity and infrastructure in the Commonwealth.

 Extensive restoration of the site has been undertaken by the British Columbia Heritage Branch and Parks Canada through reciprocal funding initiatives.
 In addition, the Friends of Cole Island Society received funding through a BC/Canada 150 grant to rebuild a historic barrel path that now serves as a self-guided walking tour.
 The tour is accessible for those who many be physically challenged and is open to visitors year-round from sun-up to sun-down.
+The Friends of Cole Island operates as a non-profit society.

 The southern tip of Vancouver Island, including Victoria and Langford, the San Juan and the Gulf Islands are the traditional territories of the Lekwungen Peoples.